Pacific Northwest National Laboratory Buildings Research Engineer in RICHLAND, Washington

-The Pacific Northwest National Laboratory (PNNL) is a world-class research institution tackling some of the most challenging problems in energy, the environment, and national security.
-PNNL’s Buildings & Connected Systems Group performs applied research to that drives energy and water efficiency, occupant productivity, and resilient operation of buildings and their connected energy and water systems.
-We are a mission-driven organization providing economic, environmental, security, and societal benefits to the nation by applying to buildings our core research capabilities in energy simulation, performance evaluation, control system optimization, distributed energy and water system integration, and data analytics.
+The Pacific Northwest National Laboratory’s (PNNL) Buildings & Connected Systems Group performs applied research to enhance the energy and water efficiency, occupant productivity, and resilient operation of buildings and their connected energy and water systems.
+Our core research capabilities span building energy simulation, building performance evaluation, building control system optimization, and site-level assessment and planning for energy and water resilience.

-The Buildings & Connected Systems Group seeks an entry-level Buildings Research Engineer to support the development, upgrade, and use of PNNL’s large-scale building energy modeling infrastructure and associated analytical tools for the following research areas.
+The Buildings & Connected Systems Group seeks mid-level Buildings Research Engineer (Level 2/3) to support the development, upgrade, and use of PNNL’s large-scale building energy modeling infrastructure and associated analytical tools for the following research areas:

 PNNL/DOE Residential and Commercial Prototype Building Models development in EnergyPlus and OpenStudio